BYUHPC/sci-comp-course/assignments/treasure-hunt.md

 ## Prepare

-On a Linux machine (preferably the supercomputer), use `wget https://rc.byu.edu/course/treasure_hunt.tar.gz` to download the assignment to a location where you have write permissions such as your home directory.
-Then extract it using `tar xf treasure_hunt.tar.gz`.
+On a Linux machine (preferably the supercomputer), download [`treasure_hunt.tar.gz`](treasure_hunt.tar.gz) to a location where you have write permissions such as your home directory; you can copy the link and use `wget <link>` to download directly on the supercomputer.
+Extract the tarball using `tar xf treasure_hunt.tar.gz`.

 Once you have done so, navigate into `treasure_hunt` and modify the permissions of `which-file` to allow you to execute it.